-Engaging in extramural work for money, although not encouraged, shall not be prohibited unless such work interferes with the employee's duties, creates a conflict of interest or adversely reflects on the College or its purpose.
-Conflict of interest occurs when an employee is in a position to influence a decision or utilize information that he/she shall have access to in his/her position which may result in personal gain for the employee (or for a family member, or any immediate family member).
-To implement this policy, the following standards of conduct and disclosure requirements shall be observed by the employees owing a responsibility to the people of the service area in the performance of their duties (see Employee Handbook).
+Engaging in outside work for money, although not encouraged, shall not be prohibited unless such work interferes with the employee's duties, creates a conflict of interest or adversely reflects on the College or its purpose.
+Conflict of interest occurs when an employee is in a position to influence a decision or utilize information that the employee shall have access to in the employee's position which may result in personal gain for the employee (or for a family member, or any immediate family member).
+To implement this policy, the following standards of conduct and disclosure requirements shall be observed by the employees owing a responsibility to the people of the service area in the performance of their duties.
 This policy shall serve as a guide for official conduct and as a basis for discipline of those who breach the standards of ethics.